LincLabUCCS/Albert/README.md

 This is the dataset used in the following project: https://github.com/AlbertMitjans/chord-detection

+If interested in reading the paper please send an email to: a.mitjanscoma@gmail.com

 #### Find bellow the structure of the dataset:

 - **0:** contains 180 jpg images downloaded from Google and 3 csv files for each image with annotations of the coordinates of every visible finger, fret and string.